nepbish07al/bisaki-userbot/readme.md

-This repo is made in accordance to [HyperUBot](https://github.com/prototype74/HyperUBot/)
+Simplified install of [HyperUBot](https://github.com/prototype74/HyperUBot/).
+Make sure to check the original repo if you get stuck somewhere

-Specially, made to setup and running the userbot in the terminal (linux/android-termux)
+<h1> Simplifed initial procedures to setup and running the userbot in the terminal (linux/android-termux)</h1>

 Before you begin, get your telegram **api id** and **hash** from [here](https://my.telegram.org).

-You might be asked to create application. **Hint:** Whenever you are asked to provide your phone number, provide it in _**international format**_, for Nepal it will be +97798XXXXXXXX Keep any name and nickname, select the option **other** and leave description empty and click proceed.
+You might be asked to create application. **Hint:** Whenever you are asked to provide your phone number, provide it in _**international format**_, for Nepal it will be **+977**98XXXXXXXX Keep any name and nickname, select the option **other** and leave description empty and click proceed.

 After you have obtained your app id and hash, begin the steps below:

 There are two script files in this repository.
 One for the linux and one for the Android.

-**FOR LINUX**
+**FOR LINUX (debian based i.e ubuntu,linux mint...and so**

+_For other linux distros, you may download the script file and modify and made it to work!_

 1. Download the script (bisaki-linux.sh)
 2. Go to the downloaded folder